doctor112-1/libgit2-wasm/README.md

 The built files should be in libgit2/build/

 > [!NOTE]
-> Currently builds but fails to work
+> Currently builds and works, but cloning is weird